michael-knight-10586/Refereeing-the-Prem/README.md

 ## Machine Learning

 The aim here is a simplicity of design and for results.
-We are interested in only one factor; the effect of recent performance and I will use logistic regression.
+We are interested in only one factor; the effect of recent performance.
+I will write a hypothesis and conduct tests using binomial probability.